Possession of Marijuana Overview

 Often, possession of drug paraphernalia is filed together with an underlying drug possession offense.
 The definition for drug paraphernalia is very broad.
 It isn’t just the obvious sorts of things like a bong, pipe or grinder.
 It also includes any object that used in connection with a controlled substance.

-For instance, paraphernalia could be a plastic baggie or a Tylenol pill bottle used to store or contain marijuana; it could be a plastic water bottle, or even apple, that is converted into a smoking device; or it could be a paper clip that is used to clean a glass smoking device.
+For instance, paraphernalia could be a plastic baggie or a Tylenol pill bottle used to store or contain marijuana; it could be a plastic water bottle, or even an apple that is converted into a smoking device; or it could be a paper clip that is used to clean a glass smoking device.
 In other words, an otherwise legal item becomes illegal if it is used in connection with a controlled substance.

 - Pennsylvania Law - Penalties